MarEichler/usahex/README.md

 ## `WIOAETA` and `WIOAETAregions`

-50 US States, District of Columbia (DC), Puerto Rico, Virgin Islands, American Samoa, the Marshall Islands, and Palau.
+50 US States, District of Columbia (DC), 5 territories (Puerto Rico, Virgin Islands, American Samoa, and the Northern Marina Islands), and the freely associated state of Palau.

 WIOA: Workforce Innovation and Opportunity (workforce dev. legislation)